 As I observed the murals and thangkas on the walls of the prayer hall in the main temple, I noticed a room with the door left ajar.
 I peeked in the room and saw a monk sitting on a stool bent over the table, working on something with his hands.
 I was very curious but was afraid to interrupt as he seemed so engrossed in his work.
 Ordinarily, I would have walked away but these last few years of travelling solo have made me braver in approaching people 🙂

 I knocked on the door and asked if I could come in.
 Without so much as a glance toward my direction, he said yes, and when I moved closer to the table, he was moulding tiny clay objects.
 I asked what was he making and he replied dharma – Buddha image.
 On the table laid several clay moulds, a jug of water and a book of sketches which I assume were instructions on how to sculpture the dharma.

 Behind the main temple is the Karma Shri Nalanda Institute where monks spend a minimum of 9 years studying here, followed by an optional 3-year period of isolated meditation.
 Unfortunately, I wasn’t allowed to enter the institute.

 – Foreign nationals need to show their passport and the Sikkim entry permit.

-Are you planning a trip to Gangtok soon?
-How about booking your accommodation here?
+Planning a trip to Gangtok soon?
+Let’s book your accommodation here: